Pennsylvania groundhog declares early spring ‘a certainty’

 Awoken by the crowd’s chants of “Phil!” the groundhog was hoisted in the air for the assembly to hail before making his decision.
 He then grasped the glove of a handler as a member of his inner circle announced that spring would come early this year.

 In reality, Phil’s prediction is decided ahead of time by the group on Gobbler’s Knob, a tiny hill just outside Punxsutawney.
-That’s about 65 miles northeast of Pittsburgh.
+That’s about 65 miles (105 kilometers) northeast of Pittsburgh.

 Over the past five years — from 2015 through 2019 — Phil has predicted six more weeks of winter thrice and an early spring twice.
 According to records dating back to 1887, the Pennsylvanian prognosticator has predicted more winter more than 100 times, making this year’s forecast a rare one overall.